pgbouncer/pgbouncer/doc/config.md

 command to the server.
-More importantly, if the prepared statement that the client wants to execute is not yet prepared on the server (e.g. because a different server is now assigned to the client then when the client prepared the statement), then PgBouncer transparrently prepares the statement before executing it.
+More importantly, if the prepared statement that the client wants to execute is not yet prepared on the server (e.g. because a different server is now assigned to the client then when the client prepared the statement), then PgBouncer transparently prepares the statement before executing it.

 Note: This tracking and rewriting of prepared statement commands does not work